 The association of Kāi Tahu with Te Wairere is formally recognised by the Crown through a Statutory Acknowledgement under Schedule 61 of the Ngāi Tahu Claims Settlement Act 1998 (NTCSA).
 The Statutory Acknowledgement records the cultural, spiritual, historical, and traditional values of the lake to Kāi Tahu whānui and requires consent authorities to have regard to this association when processing resource consent applications”.

 Cultural values relevant to the site and wider landscape are identified, including the interconnected principals of whakawhanaungatanga, manaakitanga, rangatiratanga, kaitiakitanga, mauri, mahinga kai and ki uta ki tai.
-These values reflect the relationship of Kāi Tahu with the whenua, waterways and wider landscape, and recognise the importance of protecting environmental health and maintaining connections between land, water and cultural practices.Engagement with Kāi Tahu has been undertaken in the preparation of the development proposal.
+These values reflect the relationship of Kāi Tahu with the whenua, waterways and wider landscape, and recognise the importance of protecting environmental health and maintaining connections between land, water and cultural practices.

+The FINAL CIA contains 13 Consolidated Recommendations which the applicant intends to engage with Ka Rūnaka on and work towards resolving as much as possible prior to the application progressing to the Panel.

+Engagement with Kāi Tahu has been undertaken in the preparation of the development proposal.
 A summary of engagement undertaken to date is provided in the Consultation Summary Report enclosed as Attachment [J].
 Consultation with Kai Tahu is continuing.

 Natural Hazards